DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 We considered adding a ‘give details’ field because some users were saying something in ‘other advice or feedback’ about applying next year.

-But we decided not to go add a field because users may not have anything else to add or may not read the application.
+But we decided not to go add a field because most users do not have anything else to add.

 ## Future considerations